uzerpllp/uzerp-docs/Modules/Logistics/Purchasing/Purchase-Order-Processing.md

 - End Date - this can be used to 'close off' product lines so that they are no longer valid and cannot be used
 - EAN - can be used to implement bar coding

+<span class="attention note">When viewing Products or Product Lines, the default search selects records that are current at today's date.
+Anything that has an end date in the past or start date in the future will not be listed.You can clear the *Current At* date search to show all past, present and future products/lines or set *Current At* to an appropriate date.</span>

 ## Order Processing

 Orders are entered by selecting the **Purchase Orders > New Order** menu option or by using the **New Purchase Order** link from the sidebar of the purchase orders list view.